 Third-Year and BeyondStudents are expected to form a research committee, which must include the dissertation reading committee, before the initiation of the dissertation research.
-The research committee includes the dissertation adviser and consists of at least three faculty members, at least two of whom should be in the Psychology department.
+The research committee includes the dissertation adviser and consists of at least three faculty members, at least two of whom should have primary appointments in the Psychology department.
 For University guidelines for the composition of the dissertation reading committee, see the "Graduate Degrees" section of this bulletin.

 The research committee should meet no later than the last day of classes of Spring Quarter of the third year, and determines the timeline for further development of the dissertation research project.
 Subsequent meetings are triggered by the completion of one of two documents: a dissertation proposal (DP) or a conceptual analysis of the dissertation area (CADA).
 The timing and sequencing of the DP and CADA are developed by the student in consultation with the committee.
 As a general guide, one of the two preliminary elements (CADA or DP) should be completed by the end of the third Summer Quarter and the second should be completed by the end of the fourth Spring Quarter.
 Students are free to alter the membership of the committee at any time during the process, subject to consultation with the adviser.

 The DP should be a description of the proposed research.
 The CADA provides a framework for the research topic of the dissertation, addresses the central issues within the specialty area, and reviews the pertinent literature.